stepa997/rpsls_game/README.md

-DB_PORT is the port your local machine uses to connect to the PostgreSQL container API_PORT is the port on which the FastAPI backend will be exposed FRONTEND_PORT is the port on which the React frontend will be exposed
+DB_PORT is the port your local machine uses to connect to the PostgreSQL container API_PORT is the port on which the FastAPI backend will be exposed FRONTEND_PORT is the port on which the React frontend will be exposed REDIS_HOST is host addres of the Redis server (e.g., localhost or Docker service name) REDIS_PORT is the port your local machine uses to connect to the Redis container
 ```

 3. **Start the project with Docker Compose:**